filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 Filecoin creates a hyper-competitive market for data storage.
 There will be many miners offering many prices, rather than one fixed price on the network.
 We expect Filecoin's permissionless model and low barriers to entry to result in some very efficient operations and low-priced storage, but it's impossible to say what exact prices will be until the network is live.

-### When will Filecoin mainnet launch?

-As we announced in our [roadmap update](https://filecoin.io/blog/roadmap-update-june-2020/), we're continuing to make good progress towards mainnet launch, aiming towards the end of our mainnet launch window.
-However, all dates are still best-effort optimistic estimates - our top priority is to launch a secure and successful network.

 ### What happens to the existing content on IPFS once Filecoin launches?
 What if nodes continue to host content for free and undermine the Filecoin incentive layer?

 IPFS will continue to exist as it is, enhanced with Filecoin nodes.
 There are many use cases that require no financial incentive.
 Think of it like IPFS is HTTP, and Filecoin is a storage cloud-like S3 – only a fraction of IPFS content will be there.

 People with unused storage who want to earn monetary rewards should pledge that storage to Filecoin, and clients who want guaranteed storage should store that data with Filecoin miners.

-### How big will the deals be that the bot tries to make with miners during Incentivized Testnet?

-You can expect data ranges from a few kilobytes up to full 32GiB sectors.

-### Will the 5PB big miner incentive be included or excluded in the 4M incentives?

-The mechanisms for the incentive competition are [here](https://filecoin.io/blog/announcing-testnet-incentives/).

 ### Lotus or Go-Filecoin, which is better for miners?